neutral-af/frontend/README.md

 All contributions are welcome!
 Please feel free to open issues or PRs, update documentation, or implement features.
 Look for issues marked as `good-first-issue` for good places to jump in.
 We're especially looking for contributions in the area of design (eg. a logo).

 If you're considering implementing a new feature or modifying an existing one, please open an issue first for discussion (so that we can talk about implementation before you spend your precious time on it).

-## Acknowledgements

-Airport data is sourced from the [OpenFlights Airports Database](https://openflights.org/data.html)